hk-speedrunning/Silksong-Rules/game_rules.md

 > Verify these rules are necessary

-- The following values in _[game location]/[hollow_knight_Data]/Config.ini_ may be edited:
-  - **FrameRateCap**: May be set to any value of at least 50.
-  - **CameraShakeMultiplier**: May be set to any value.
-Note: Gameplay must still be of watchable quality so putting the multiplier above 1 or below -1 may result in a rejection.
 - Using in-game Vsync to limit framerate is allowed so long as the target monitor's refresh rate remains consistent during the run.
 - If either either Vsync or FrameRateCap are toggled during the run, you must have a clearly visible FPS display in your recording.